One-step generative models

 $$v_\theta(z_t,\,t,\,d) \;=\; \operatorname{compose}\!\bigl(v_{\theta^-}(z_t,\,t,\,d/2),\;\; v_{\theta^-}(z_{t-d/2},\,t-d/2,\,d/2)\bigr)$$

-One large step of size $d$ = two composed half-steps of size $d/2$.
+One large step of size $d$ = two composed half-steps of size $d/2$. $\theta^-$ is the EMA copy, the same stop-gradient stabiliser that appears in consistency models.

 MeanFlow: ground truth for the jump function